+Contact Information

+Edwin Acosta, Instructor

+eacosta@tm.edu

-Contact Information Edwin Acosta, Instructor eacosta@tm.edu and Craig Johnson, Instructor cejohnson@tm.edu (701)477-7862 Ext.
-2913 Room 203
+(701)477-7862 Ext.
+2913

+Room 203

 TMCC's CDL Curriculum will provide students with competencies and skill to assist in obtaining a North Dakota Class 'A' Commercial Driver's License (CDL).
-Students gain a working knowledge of a tractor and trailer through a combination of classroom, simulation and behindthe-wheel driver training.
+Students gain a working knowledge of a tractor and trailer through a combination of classroom, simulation and behind-the-wheel driver training.